 Hebe knows this because she lives it day in, day out.
 It’s only in the last three years that she has not come across a medical professional who believes it’s all a figment of her imagination and it’s only recently that she feels the medical industry is starting to understand and appreciate these conditions for what they are.
 But there is still much to be done.

 How collagen supplements have helped Hebe

-Within a month of starting to take Edible Health’s bovine collagen powder supplement, Hebe noticed an easing of her fibromyalgia symptoms.
+Within a month of starting to take Edible Health Bovine Collagen, Hebe noticed an easing of her fibromyalgia symptoms.
 The pain in her feet and ankles has reduced, which in turn means it’s easier for her to do her physiotherapy.
 She’s also noticed an improvement in her circulation - her hands and feet don’t suffer the cold nearly as much as they would previously.
 Perhaps most enjoyable is the fact she has been able to put on much-needed weight.
 Previously she wasn’t properly digesting her food, and she had lost a significant amount of weight.
 Now she can literally stomach her meals.